Cervical screening (or a cervical/pap smear) is a method of finding abnormal cells on the cervix (the entrance to the womb from the vagina).

 It’s important to note that, whilst cervical screening is not a test for cervical cancer, it can detect abnormalities that can lead to cancer.

 Under 20 years, generally the virus that is thought to cause cervical changes, the Human Papilloma Virus (HPV), is transient and the body is capable of clearing it.
-It is the persistence of this virus that leads to the changes in the cervix that can lead onto cervical cancer.
+It is the persistence of this virus that leads to the changes in the cervix that can lead to cervical cancer.
+You are, of course, welcome to have a cervical screening test as often as you wish, but you shouldn’t have one when you’re on your period.